photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 # **PikaPods** Open Source App Hosting

 !!! verified "Trusted Partner"
-    PhotoPrism has partnered [with PikaPods](https://prism.ws/pikapods-com) to offer you this officially supported, cloud-hosted solution.
+    PhotoPrism has partnered [with PikaPods](https://prism.ws/pikapods-com) to offer you this officially supported, **cloud-hosted solution**.
 Your personal app instance is ready to use in just a few steps and [includes sponsor features](https://photoprism.app/membership) like interactive world maps and dark themes - at no additional cost!
 New customers also currently receive a **$5 welcome credit**.

 ## Setting Up Your Pod